Customer Disturbance Handling

 place to place, appear to live on the street, attempt to enter our

-and just want to "hang around" and not order anything; or
+just want to "hang around" and not order anything; or customers who

-customers who after eating, remain in the premises for an
+after eating, remain in the premises for an excessively long periods

-boisterous to the obvious detriment of an enjoyable experience for
+to the obvious detriment of an enjoyable experience for others